-- a.
-Will collaborate with the President in the fulfillment of his/her functions. - b.
-Will assume the functions of the President when the Vice President of Clinical Sciences cannot fulfill this function. - c.
-Will serve as liaison between the General Student Council and students of Biomedical Sciences - d.
-Will serve as liaison between students of Biomedical Sciences and students of Clinical Sciences - e.
+- 1. Will collaborate with the President in the fulfillment of his/her functions. - 2.
+Will assume the functions of the President when the Vice President of Clinical Sciences cannot fulfill this function. - 3.
+Will serve as liaison between the General Student Council and students of Biomedical Sciences - 4.
+Will serve as liaison between students of Biomedical Sciences and students of Clinical Sciences - 5.
 Will serve as liaison between students and faculty